vijayveluchamy/TicTacToe/README.md

 # TicTacToe

-An Unbeatable TicTacToe implemented by jQuery
+An Unbeatable TicTacToe implemented by Minimax Algorithm